uwsampl/lastlayer/README.md

 LastLayer is a tool for integrating hardware and software early in the design process, enabling simulation at the system-level in a cycle-accurate fashion.
-This means that designs expressed in Verilog can be interfaced and simulated with any other any other programming language that supports a C foreing function interface (FFI).
-LastLayer provides a mechanism to access with registers and memories in the design according to user specification.
+This means that designs expressed in Verilog can be interfaced and simulated with any other programming language that supports a C foreing function interface (FFI).
+LastLayer provides a mechanism to access registers and memories according to user specification.
 This mechanism is based on automatically generating a wrapper interface for these resources in a similar fashion to what [SWIG](http://www.swig.org/) does for C and C++ programs.
-Moreover, there is no special requirements on how close to completion the hardware design is for integrating it with other programming languages.
-One could integrate a desgin based on a simple logical gate or fully fledge hardware design such as a processor using this tool.
+Moreover, there is no special requirements on how close to completion the hardware design is before integrating it with other programming languages.
+One could integrate a desgin based on a simple logical gate or any fully fledge hardware design such as a processor using this tool.
 Concretely, the tool provides the following features:

 * Automatic wrapper interface generation, which generates Direct Programming Interface (DPI) functions